robwatts365/MicrosoftTeamsPhone-ConfigureSharedCalling/README.md

 The project is open source and welcomes contributions from the community.

+## Documentation
+For all documentation, please see the Wiki site within this repository, found [here](https://github.com/robwatts365/MicrosoftTeamsPhone-ConfigureSharedCalling/wiki).

 ## Support
 If you encounter any bugs or issues while using the scripts, please raise them as issues [here](https://github.com/robwatts365/MicrosoftTeamsPhone-ConfigureSharedCalling/issues) in this GitHub repository.
 You can also submit pull requests with your suggestions or improvements to the code.
 The project team appreciates your feedback and support.